chef/chef-oss-practices/contributors/guide/README.md

 ### Issues Management or Triage

 Helping to manage or triage open issues can be a great contribution and a great opportunity to learn about the various areas of the project.
 Triaging is the word we use to describe the process of adding multiple types of descriptive labels to GitHub issues, in order to speed up routing issues to the right folks.
-Refer to the [issue triage guide](../communication/triage.md) for more information.

 ## Community

 If you haven't noticed by now, we have a large, lively, and friendly open-source community.
 We depend on new people becoming project members and regular code contributors, so we would like you to join us!

-The [Project Membership Document](../../project-membership.md) covers membership processes and roles.
+The [Project Membership Document](../../policies/project-membership.md) covers membership processes and roles.

 ### Community Communication

-- [General Information](../communication) on communication can be found here.
+- [General Information](../../communication/README.md) on communication can be found here.

 ### Events

 Chef Inc. participates in an extremely diverse and distributed list of events every year across Asia, Europe and North America.
 Information about these and other community events is available on the Chef [events](https://events.chef.io/) pages.

-### Mentorship

-Please learn about our mentoring initiatives [here](/mentoring/README.md).

 ### More Ways to Contribute